Meet Dr. Deb

 Dr. Deborah Morrone

-Dr. Deborah Morrone (generally known as “Dr. Deb”) has been living and practicing in Frederick, MD since 2002.
+Dr. Deborah Morrone (known as “Dr. Deb”) has been living and practicing in Frederick, MD since 2002.

-I had always planned on a career in healthcare, but chose Chiropractic because of its “whole person” approach to improving health, instead of focusing on managing symptoms and disease with medication and surgery.
+I had always planned on a career in healthcare, but chose Chiropractic because of its “whole person” approach to improving health, instead of attempting to manage symptoms with medication and surgery.
 I noticed this personally when I first saw a chiropractor for a shoulder injury when I was in college.
 One of the “side effects” of my treatment was a significant improvement in headaches and migraines I had experienced since childhood.

-Everyone has unique factors that affect their health, and I take pride in learning as much as possible about those who seek my help to improve and maintain a healthy, active life.
-I enjoy taking care of people of all ages, and getting to know as much about your unique concerns so we can work together to get and keep you as healthy and active as possible.
+Everyone has unique factors that affect their health, and I enjoy learning as much as possible about those who seek my help to maintain a healthy, active life.
+I enjoy taking care of people of all ages, and getting to know as much about your unique concerns and needs so we can work together to get and keep you healthy.
 I love working with people who take an active role in improving their health, and I firmly believe in a “team approach” to healthcare, collaborating with other members of your healthcare team to help you achieve your goals.

 As a lifelong nerd, I enjoy reading and travelling to explore new ideas and places.
 My love of travel and adventure began in high school when I spent my junior year as a Rotary Exchange Student in Assens, Denmark.
 This also marked the beginning of a lifelong habit of “taking the road less travelled” and doing things that no one (especially very introverted self) thought I would ever do!
-This continued in college, when, despite my dislike/fear of open water, fish, and boats, I got Scuba certified so I could travel with my cousins to amazing dive sites all over the Caribbean and Central America.
-These days, I make a point of finding ways to combine my nerdy love of continuing education and volunteer work with travelling to interesting places.
+This continued in college, I got Scuba certified so I could travel to amazing dive sites all over the Caribbean and Central America.
+Today, I make a point of finding ways to combine my nerdy love of continuing education and volunteer work with travelling to interesting places.